 While a plaintiff may have the right to seek compensation from a defendant that caused their burn injury, special rules apply when the plaintiff was partially at fault.
 Under 42 Pa.
 C.S.§ 7102, Pennsylvania has adopted a legal standard known as the modified comparative negligence rule.

 Under this rule, a plaintiff may still recover damages if they are partially at fault, so long as their negligence does not surpass that of the defendant’s.

-The statute also provides that a plaintiff’s degree of fault can diminish their recovery in proportion to their percentage of fault.
+The statute also provides that a plaintiff’s degree of fault will diminish their recovery in proportion to their percentage of fault.
 In other words, if a plaintiff is 20 percent responsible for the accident, they can recover 80 percent of their available damages.
 An experienced burn injury lawyer in Altoona could help an injured victim recover the compensation they deserve.